Ariel Querubin

-Ariel Oliva Querubin is a retired Philippine Marine Corps officer and a recipient of the Philippines' highest military award for courage, the Medal of Valor.
+Ariel Porfirio Oliva Querubin (born March 28, 1956) is a retired Philippine Marine Corps officer and a recipient of the Philippines' highest military award for courage, the Medal of Valor.
+He is highly decorated soldier in the Philippines and was placed in various positions in the military prior to his retirement in 2010.

 Early life and education

 Querubin was born in Dagupan, Pangasinan.
 He grew up in La Union and studied in Manila.

+In his youth, Querubin found himself involved in various misadventures.
+These youthful indiscretions nearly prevented him from graduating from the Philippine Military Academy.
+However, this experience helped temper his exuberance, and by the time he graduated, his academic performance allowed him to choose which branch of the military he would serve in.
+Querubin met his wife, Pong Azcarraga, while still in service with the Marines.
+Pong had two young sons from a previous relationship: Martin Loon, now the CEO of Cocolife, and John Michael Loon, a highly decorated marine officer who graduated from the Philippine Military Academy and served in the Battle of Marawi in 2017.
+Together, Querubin and Pong have four children: Alfred, Faye, Jaq, and John.

-He was a member of the leftist student group Samahang Demokratiko ng Kabataan ("Democratic Association of Youth") until he attended the Philippine Military Academy, graduating in 1979.
+He was a member of the leftist student group Samahang Demokratiko ng Kabataan until he attended the Philippine Military Academy, graduating in 1979.
 He then opted to become an officer in the Philippine Marine Corps.

 Military career

+Querubin is a highly decorated military officer renowned for his courageous career and combat exploits.
+He has 67 battle and artillery scars throughout his service.
+Querubin holds the distinction of being one of the most highly decorated officers in Philippine military history, having received a total of 49 medals.
+Notably, he is a recipient of the prestigious Medal of Valor, the highest honor bestowed upon those who have displayed extraordinary heroism and sacrifice in combat situations.

-Querubin has been an active participant in various military operations during the ongoing Communist rebellion in the Philippines and the Moro conflict.
-He is credited with the neutralization of various rebel leaders of both the Communist Party of the Philippines-New People's Army and the Moro National Liberation Front, including CPP-NPA provincial chairman Jessie Rafael in 1981, four MNLF commanders in 1983, the NPA commander known as "Ka Ninong" and MNLF commander Racquel Carreon, both in 1988.
-He is also said to have been involved in the rescue of Hans Kunzli, a Swiss national kidnapped by a group led by a former member of the Moro National Liberation Front.
+He has actively participated in various military operations against the Communist insurgency in the Philippines and the Moro conflict.
+He is credited with neutralizing several rebel leaders from both the Communist Party of the Philippines - New People's Army and the Moro National Liberation Front (MNLF).
+This includes the elimination of a CPP-NPA provincial chairman in 1981, four MNLF commanders in 1983, an NPA commander known as "Ka Ninong" in 1988, and an MNLF commander named Racquel Carreon in the same year.
+Additionally, Querubin is said to have played a role in the rescue operation of Hans Kunzli, a Swiss national who was kidnapped by a group led by a former member of the Moro National Liberation Front.

 Participation in the 1987 coup attempt

-On 28 August 1987, Reform the Armed Forces Movement rebels led by Gregorio Honasan attempted a coup against President Corazon Aquino.
+On August 28, 1987, Reform the Armed Forces Movement rebels led by Gregorio Honasan attempted to oust President Corazon Aquino.
 They attacked Malacañang Palace, Camp Aguinaldo and Villamor Air Base.
 Querubin, along with Red Kapunan and Juancho Sabban, attempted to bring Philippine Military Academy cadets from Baguio to Manila to provide support for Honasan.